Table of Contents

 Here are some examples of California car insurance fraud, wherein you could be the victim:

-• When a driver reports damages or losses that weren’t incurred.
+- A driver reports damages or losses that weren’t incurred.
 Another driver could do this in an accident you’re involved in.

-• When an auto repair shop bills for repairs that neither you nor your insurance company authorized.
+- An auto repair shop bills for repairs that neither you nor your insurance company authorized.
 Sometimes this happens because organized car accident rings are in play.
 In the case of an organized car accident ring, their income is generated by car accidents that aren’t accidents at all.

-• They stop suddenly for no reason
+- They stop suddenly for no reason.

-• Another driver intentionally disregards the right-of-way, hoping for a simple crash
+- Another driver intentionally disregards the right-of-way, hoping for a simple crash.

-• Witnesses are sometimes made up as well.
+- Witnesses are sometimes made up as well.

 Take a lot of notes and pictures after a car accident.
 Note all people involved, as many injuries as you can, and photograph all vehicles involved as much as possible.
 Even if you don’t think it’s important, take 25 pictures of the same rear door, for example.
 You never know when an expert sees something that you didn’t.